billpsomas/web_scrap_for_image_dataset_creation/README.md

 # Create-Image-Dataset

 ## Description
 This repository contains a naive but useful script for creating Image Datasets using the Yandex Images Search Engine.
+It can be useful for creating datasets for various Computer Vision tasks, such as image classification, object detection, instance or semantic segmentation etc.

 ## Required Libraries
 In order to download the required libraries, use: